 If you don’t empower your leaders to make decisions, they’re likely to fail in one way or another.
 Leaders (and maybe even more importantly, their subordinates) know when they don’t have the authority to make decisions.
 There are a variety of things that can go afoul because of this.
 However, one of the bigger issues is that prohibiting leaders from make decisions, whether intentionally or inadvertently, will bring organizational progress to a halt.

 Somewhat related to empowering and trusting your leaders is the importance of organizational communication.
 Nothing derails a strategy or initiative more than not communicating with the leaders who are tasked with executing that strategy.
 Many times, mid-level leaders are conscientious and take initiative because they want to get projects and work accomplished.
 However, they can be even more effective if you provide insight into the over-arching goals and business strategy in order to effectively execute the strategy.

 4. Offer development and/or coaching to your leaders at the right time.

 Prevent leader derailment!
 All too often, organizations reach out to me asking for help to develop or coach a leader that has already derailed.
-Typically, the company says that they want to give the leader a chance to show their potential and prove they are truly dedicated to their development.
+Typically, the company says that they want to give the leader a chance to show their potential and prove they are truly dedicated to their team development.
 However in many instances, it is already too late.
-Focusing on leader development before problems arise to increase the chances that your leaders will succeed.
+Focusing on your team’s leadership development before problems arise can increase the chance that your leaders will succeed.